Mohammed-S-Alali/DSI/project-1/README.md

 - Were useful insights gathered from outside sources?
 - Are sources clearly identified?
 - Does the student provide appropriate interpretation with regards to descriptive and inferential statistics?

-### REMEMBER:

-This is a learning environment and you are encouraged to try new things, even if they end up failing.
-While this rubric outlines what we look for in a _good_ project, it is up to you to go above and beyond to create a _great_ project. **Learn from your failures and you'll be prepared to succeed in the workforce**.